stefanprodan/flux-local-dev/README.md

 ## How to get started?

-Install Kubernetes kind, kubectl, FLux CLI and other tools with Homebrew:
+Install Kubernetes kind, kubectl, flux and other CLI tools with Homebrew:

 ```shell
 make tools